 9.1.
 Data Deployment Locations.
 Customer Personal Data will only be hosted in the region(s) that Customer chooses to deploy its database clusters in its configuration of the Cloud Services (the “Deployment Region”).
 Customer is solely responsible for any transfer of Customer Personal Data caused by Customer’s subsequent designation of other Deployment Regions.
 When required by Data Protection Law, such transfers by Customer will be governed by the transfer mechanisms described in Section 9.3 below.

 9.2.
 Other Processing Locations.
-You may choose to use certain optional features of the Cloud Services that require transfers of Customer Personal Data outside of the EEA or the United Kingdom.
-When required by Data Protection Law, such transfers will be governed by the transfer mechanisms described in Section 9.3 below.
+You may choose to use certain optional features of the Cloud Services that require transfers of Customer Personal Data outside of the EEA, Switzerland or the United Kingdom.
+When required by Data Protection Law, such transfers will be governed by the provisions of Section 9.3 below.

 9.3.
 Transfer Mechanism.
-Where the transfer of Customer Personal Data is from the EEA or the United Kingdom to a territory which has not been recognized by the European Commission as providing an adequate level of protection for personal data on the basis of Article 45 GDPR (or in the case of transfers from the United Kingdom, by the United Kingdom Government), MongoDB agrees to process that Customer Personal Data in compliance with the Standard Contractual Clauses set out in Annex 1, which are incorporated into this DPA.
-MongoDB will be the "data importer" and Customer is the "data exporter" under the Standard Contractual Clauses.
+Where the transfer of Customer Personal Data is from the EEA, Switzerland or the United Kingdom to a territory which has not been recognized by the European Commission as providing an adequate level of protection for personal data on the basis of Article 45 GDPR (or in the case of transfers from the United Kingdom, by the United Kingdom Government), MongoDB agrees to process that Customer Personal Data in compliance with the provisions set out in Schedule 1 below, which forms an integral part of this DPA.

 10. Return or Deletion of Data.
 Customer may retrieve or delete all Customer Personal Data upon expiration or termination of the MongoDB Agreement.
 Upon termination of your MongoDB Agreement or upon your request, MongoDB will delete any Customer Personal Data not deleted by Customer, unless we are legally required to store the Customer Personal Data.